Qisas: Non-Hanafi

-Non-Hanafi jurists have historically ruled that Qisas does not apply against a Muslim, if he murders any non-Muslim (including dhimmi) or a slave for any reason.
+Non-Hanafi jurists have historically ruled that qisas does not apply against a Muslim, if he murders any non-Muslim (including dhimmi) or a slave for any reason.
 Instead, the schools impose Diyya on the perpetrator.

-Both Shafi'i and Maliki fiqh doctrines maintained that the Qisas only applies when there is "the element of equality between the perpetrator and the victim", according to scholar Yohanan Friedmann.
-Since "equality does not exist between a Muslim and an infidel, [because] Muslims are exalted above the infidels", Qisas is not available to an infidel victim when the crime's perpetrator is a Muslim.
+Both Shafi'i and Maliki fiqh doctrines maintained that the qisas applies only when there is "the element of equality between the perpetrator and the victim", according to scholar Yohanan Friedmann.
+Since "equality does not exist between a Muslim and an infidel, [because] Muslims are exalted above the infidels", qisas is not available to an infidel victim when the crime's perpetrator is a Muslim.

-In Shafi'i fiqh, this inequality was also expressed in Diyya compensation payment to the heirs of a dhimmi victim's which should be a third of what would be due in case the victim was a Muslim.
+In Shafi'i fiqh, this inequality was also expressed in diyya compensation payment to the heirs of a dhimmi victim's which should be a third of what would be due in case the victim was a Muslim.
 In Maliki fiqh, compensation for a non-Muslim in the case of unintentional killing, bodily or property damage should be half of what would be due for an equivalent damage to a Muslim.

-Maliki fiqh does made an exception to the ban on applying Qisas against a Muslim when their victim is a dhimmi in cases where the murder of the dhimmi is treacherous in nature.
+Maliki fiqh does made an exception to the ban on applying qisas against a Muslim when their victim is a dhimmi in cases where the murder of the dhimmi is treacherous in nature.

-According to Hanbali legal school, if a Muslim kills or harms a non-Muslim, even if intentionally, Qisas does not apply, and the sharia court may only impose a Diyya (monetary compensation) with or without a prison term on the Muslim at its discretion.
+According to Hanbali legal school, if a Muslim kills or harms a non-Muslim, even if intentionally, qisas does not apply, and the sharia court may only impose a diyya (monetary compensation) with or without a prison term on the Muslim at its discretion.

+Current practice

-Current practiceQiṣāṣ is currently provided for by legal systems of several countries which apply classical/traditional Islamic jurisprudence (Saudi Arabia) or have enacted qisas laws as part of modern legal reforms.
+Qiṣāṣ is currently provided for by legal systems of several countries which apply classical/traditional Islamic jurisprudence (Saudi Arabia) or have enacted qisas laws as part of modern legal reforms.